codebynumbers/flask-dock/README.md

 ## To build the image for the Flask app

- docker build -t flask-sample:latest .
+`docker build -t flask-sample:latest .`

-## To run a feture branch
+## To run a feature branch

 for ports host:container, 1 port per feature.
 TODO: using something like fab to manage the nginx vhost mappings

- docker run -d -p 8000:5000 flask-sample feature-a
+`docker run -d -p 8000:5000 flask-sample feature-a`